peter-ho-redhat-demo/rosa-workshop-customized/rosa-workshop/app-deployment/10-challenge-and-exercise.md

 6. Configure environment variable in the Python app to change the website's appreance:
     - Set a variable with a key=`BLOG_SITE_NAME` and with a value=`ROSA Workshop Rocks!`
     - Visit the Python app again.
-You should be seeing a black banner now, with a new title.
+Check out the title changes.